syncfusion-content/xamarin.android-docs/xamarin-android/SfMaskedEdit/Formatting-Value.md

 ---
 layout: post
-title: Getting Started with Syncfusion SfMaskedEdit control for Xamarin.Android
-description: A quick tour to initial users on Syncfusion SfMaskedEdit control for Xamarin.Android platform
+title: Formatting value of Value property of SfMaskedEdit control for Xamarin.Android platform
+description: Learn how to format the characters in the Value property of SfMaskedEdit control
 platform: Xamarin.Android
 control: SfMaskedEdit
 documentation: ug
+keywords: mask, SfMaskedEdit, maskededit

 ---